Teaching From Home? We Can Help!

 Was this review helpful?

-Students can use the Balancing Bird in the plan and to conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
+Students can use the ScooterBots to plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on an object's motion.

-Students can use the Balancing Bird to make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
+Students can use the ScooterBots to make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.

-Students can use the Balancing Bird in the plan of an investigation to provide evidence that the change in an object's motion depends on the sum of the forces on the object and the mass of the object.
+Students can use the ScooterBots to plan and conduct an investigation to provide evidence that the change in an object's motion depends on the sum of the forces on the object and its mass.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.